ewfruitcake/burgerpricing/README.md

 ## Comparative analysis of the models
 Model 1 - Linear regression model.
 This model made the "Condition" number very large on the OLS regression model results.
 The results notes stated either strong multicollinearity or other problems were present.
 As a result, experimenting with different regression models by removing some independent features from the model may or may not improve the model.
 Overall, these factors make it difficult to obtain reliable prediction results.
+You may reference the "Evaluation of OLS Regression Results" after .IPYNB file box [89] for details.

 Model 2 - Regression Decision Tree model.
 This was the most informative model from the visualization results.
 The visualization summarized very clearly which features were the most useful based on the R^2 (the coefficient of determination) values.